chrisalley/markdown-garden/source/guides/thematic-breaks.md

 reader to another topic within the same section.

-In Markdown documents, thematic breaks may be represented by placing three or more hyphens, asterisks, or underscores on a separate line.
+In Markdown documents, thematic breaks may be represented by placing three or more hyphens, asterisks, or underscores on a separate line, surrounded by blank lines.
 For example:

 ```markdown
 A paragraph before the thematic break.

 ---

 A paragraph after the thematic break.
 ```

 ```markdown
 A paragraph before the thematic break.

 ***

 A paragraph after the thematic break.
 ```

 ```markdown
 A paragraph before the thematic break.

 ___

 A paragraph after the thematic break.
 ```